pmlab-ucd/FlowIntentDevelop/README.md

 AppInspector
 0. Configure a TaintDroid environment.
-1. Run the exerciser to automatically collect sensitive transmissions and the corresponding app-level contexts.
+1. Run the exerciser (e.g. UIDroid) to automatically collect sensitive transmissions and the corresponding app-level contexts.
+2. Run TaintDroidLogProcessor to filter app contexts (with the pcaps) who do not generate any sensitive flows.
+3. (cd the filtered directory, manually label the app contexts to be 'expected' or not based on the sensitive info transmitted.)
-2. Having the labelled contexts, run ContextHandler.py to build ML models.
+4. Having the labelled contexts, run ContextHandler.py to build ML models.

 TrafficAnalyzer
 1.